e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 lobbying for their (companies', not the government's, or the people's) best interests.
-I am convinced that the more money one wants to make, the more evil they should be; _after a certain point_, profits can only be increased with more and more unetical actions.
-Hence, very evil players can always outbet their opponents.
+I am convinced that the more money one wants to make, the more evil they should be; _after a certain point_, profits can only be increased with more and more unethical actions.
+Hence, very evil players can always out-bet their opponents.
 It is hard to bring positive change, when the world only understands money.